 - Eliminate all funds that are relatively small

 - Small funds have less flexibility in case of sudden redemption pressure

-- Proven track record is a necessary criterion for your hard earned money.
-A 5-year assessment is in line with global best practices.
+- Proven track record is a necessary criterion for your hard-earned money.
+A 4-year assessment is in line with global best practices.

-- Themes and sectors require a subjective decision on the prospects of a sector which is best left to experts managing diversified funds.
+- Themes and sectors require a subjective decision on the prospects of a sector which is best left to experts managing these funds.

 - Analyze historical performance for consistency.
 Our analysis leads us to conclude that consistency reflects a robust underlying investment process and can be counted upon to provide repeatable performance.

 (above is a short summary of the detailed note available on our website)